irondude14/phase-2-react-project/README.md

 2. Name and Logo of the App;
 3. Basic navigation buttons:
    3.1.
 Home;
    3.2.
-MMovies List;
+Movie List;
    3.3.
 Add a Movie;
    3.4.
 About.

-### MoviesList
+### MovieList

-The MoviesList Component is showing list of the movies that I like.
+The MovieList Component is showing list of the movies that I like.

 ### MovieCard